WASasquatch/was-node-suite-comfyui/README.md

  ### Extra Nodes

   - CLIPTextEncode (BlenderNeko Advanced + NSP): Only available if you have BlenderNeko's [Advanced CLIP Text Encode](https://github.com/BlenderNeko/ComfyUI_ADV_CLIP_emb).
-Allows for NSP and Wildcard use with his advanced CLIPTextEncode.
+Allows for NSP and Wildcard use with their advanced CLIPTextEncode.

 ---